armsnyder/cheese-whiz/README.md

 **mexican_style.txt**
 A list of ingredient equality statements, completely raw and unparsed, that define exchanges one might make to make a recipe *more* Mexican.

-**south_asian_style.txt**
+**east_asian_style.txt**
-A list of ingredient equality statements, completely raw and unparsed, that define exchanges one might make to make a recipe *more* South Asian.
+A list of ingredient equality statements, completely raw and unparsed, that define exchanges one might make to make a recipe *more* East Asian.

 ### Running the Program
 To run the program with a graphical interface, simply run the program with no command line arguments: